Anti-Fingerprint Photocatalytic Nanostructure for Transparent Surfaces

 Researchers

-Hyungryul Choi / Kyoo Chul Park / Hyomin Lee / Michael Rubner / Robert Cohen / Gareth McKinley / George Barbastathis
+Hyungryul Choi / Kyoo Chul Park / Hyomin Lee / Michael F Rubner / Robert Cohen / Gareth McKinley / George Barbastathis

 Departments: Center for Materials Science and Engineering, Department of Chemical Engineering, Department of Mechanical Engineering